Night-Time Car Detection with AI Security Camera

 Watch this video to see the results of my night-time car detection testing using this IP-A4BZ AI security camera and Viewtron IP camera NVR.
 The vehicle and person object detection that you will see in this video is a function of the AI software built into both the IP camera and Viewtron network video recorder.

 In my last video, I tested the object detection capability of this video surveillance system during the day and the results were very clear to me.
 Using these AI security cameras with object detection was far more reliable for triggering alarm events compared to traditional security cameras with video motion detection on a DVR.
 In this video, I wanted to see if car detection was just as reliable at night when the camera is running IR night vision mode.
+I also made this video to test long distance car detection with a 4K AI camera.

 Please note that the parking lot in front of our warehouse has lighting.
 It is not a zero light infrared test by any means.
 However, it is dark enough that the camera did switch on its infrared LEDs and turned black and white.